delphidabbler/codesnip/README.md

 * `pagoda`: An abortive attempt at developing CodeSnip 5.
 Work on this branch has halted.
 It does not follow GitFlow methodology. ***Do not use this branch: it may be pruned.***
 * `pavilion`: Another attempt at working on CodeSnip 5.
 It branched off `pagoda` and it's future is uncertain.
 Again it does not follow GitFlow methodology.

-New features and most bug fixes are worked on in `feature/xxxx` branches locally.
+New features and most bug fixes are worked on in `feature/xxxx` branches that are branched off `develop` locally.
 They are merged into `develop` as they are completed and the branches are deleted.

-**Note** that the default branch on GitHub is `develop` rather than `master`.
-This is because that's where all the work takes place.
-If you want to see the state of play at the last release make sure to switch to `master`.
+Note that the default branch on GitHub is `master`, which contains the state of the project as of the latest release.
+If you want to see the current state of play with new developments switch to `develop`.

 > † Up to and including v4.13.1 the source code was kept in a Subversion repository on SourceForge.
 It was converted to Git in October 2015 and imported into GitHub.
 All releases from v3.0.0 are marked by tags in the form `version-x.x.x` where `x.x.x` is the version number.
 None of the Subversion branches made it through the conversion to Git, so to see a full history look at the old [SourceForge repository](https://sourceforge.net/p/codesnip/code/).